obhq/kernel-framework/README.md

 okf-1100 = { git = "https://github.com/obhq/kernel-framework.git" }
 ```

 Please note that all examples below was designed to use with crates.io so you may need to adjust it.
+Beware that each commit can introduce some breaking changes at anytime so you should commit a `Cargo.lock` or locked to a specific commit.

 ## Develop a kernel application